digitalartlab/expo-plugin-localization/README.md

 ## Configuration

 You provide an array of locales that you want to support.
-The plugin will add those values to the Xcode projects.
 The default value is `["en"]`.

 ```json
 {